stadtnavi/stadtnavi-tutorial/01-installing-and-running-ui/README.md

   * e.g. change the primary color to orange: `$primary-color: #ff7300;`
 * City Name
     * modify the `APP_TITLE` variable located in app/configurations/config.<new_theme>.js
-    * We should simplify Logo creation.
-Creating a new SVG manually is not an option.
-Any ideas?
 * `config.rt.js`
     * Replace the content of `config.rt.js` with the following code:
     ```